 During the initial planning phase, we identified the opportunity to combine the village’s existing lift station with the new Pike River Lift Station.
 The team determined that combining the two stations would create significant cost savings compared to managing them simultaneously.
 Our unique concept enabled service to a larger geographic area and will save the village over $50 million in future infrastructure costs.

 Construction on the lift station started in June 2020 and was substantially completed in April 2022.
-In spite of an accelerated schedule, supply chain issues and other pandemic-related challenges, the Pike River Lift Station was completed within 1.0% of the original bid price.
+Despite an accelerated schedule, supply chain issues and other pandemic-related challenges, the Pike River Lift Station was completed within 1.0% of the original bid price.
 Lift station costs were $18.7 million, paid through TID and clean water funding.

 The project also received an Engineering Excellence Award Best of State by the American Council of Engineering Companies of Wisconsin.